ssaryonjr/Python-Daily-Quote-Automation/README.md

 ## Lessons Learned
 - This was my first project I've built in Python and it was a lot of fun learning the syntax and finally having a chance to integrate Twilio into a project.
 I learnt a ton in a short amount of time building this project such as fetching data from a third-party api in python, using the `random` library,  integrating Twilio and setting up automated task.

+## Installation:
+1. Clone repository
+2. `pip install request, twilio, schedule`
+3. Create or link your Twilio account and fill in your `account_sid` and `auth_token`
+4. Add in your Twilio number and the targeted number you would like to have the message sent to.

 ## Future Optimizations:
 - Integrate a frontend for users to register their number into a database that will be used for allowing multi-user SMS.
 (Currently twilio's free account only lets you set up one number)